BeDKD: Backdoor Defense Based on Directional Mapping Module and Adversarial Knowledge Distillation: Evaluation

 \subsubsection{The Impact of Cross-domain Data.}

-As shown in Table \ref{sensitivety_cross_domain}, BeDKD can effectively defend against backdoor attacks through clean proxy data (HateSpeech) and AI-generated texts (GPT-4o).
+\ As shown in Table \ref{sensitivety_cross_domain}, BeDKD can effectively defend against backdoor attacks through clean proxy data (HateSpeech) and AI-generated texts (GPT-4o).
 For clean HateSpeech and AI-generated texts, the average ACCs are 82.72$\%$ and 77.95$\%$, which are close to the CACC of OLID 82.12$\%$.
 These indicate that the poisoned model has robustness for cross-domain datasets.
 After defensive, the average ASRs are reduced to 1.02$\%$ (HateSpeech) and 1.54$\%$ (AI-generated Texts).
 Compared with HateSpeech, the CACC of AI-generated texts is lower at 79.42$\%$.
 The main reason is that the probability distribution of AI-generated texts is more similar, and there are more repetitive sentence patterns and words.
-These results indicate that BeDKD has strong generalization and robustness.
-BeDKD does not rely on same domain data and can still effectively mitigate backdoor on cross-domain data.
+These results show that BeDKD has strong generalization and robustness.